AlexWaygood/typeshed-stats/examples/example.md

 Typeshed currently has 90 unique allowlist entries for `aiofiles` when running stubtest in CI.

-### Pyright settings in CI: *strict*
+### Pyright settings in CI: *strict on some files*

-All files in this stubs package are tested with the stricter pyright settings in typeshed's CI.
+Some files in this stubs package are tested with the stricter pyright settings in typeshed's CI; some are excluded from the stricter settings.

 ### Statistics on the annotations in typeshed's stubs for `aiofiles`

 - Parameters (excluding `self`, `cls`, `metacls` and `mcls`):
-    - Annotated parameters: 391
+    - Annotated parameters: 390
-    - Unannotated parameters: 0
+    - Unannotated parameters: 1
     - Explicit `Any` parameters: 34
-    - Explicitly `Incomplete` (or partially `Incomplete`) parameters: 26
+    - Explicitly `Incomplete` (or partially `Incomplete`) parameters: 25
 - Returns:
-    - Annotated returns: 154
+    - Annotated returns: 150
-    - Unannotated returns: 0
+    - Unannotated returns: 4
     - Explicit `Any` returns: 1
-    - Explicitly `Incomplete` (or partially `Incomplete`) returns: 7
+    - Explicitly `Incomplete` (or partially `Incomplete`) returns: 3
 - Variables:
     - Annotated variables: 6
     - Explicit `Any` variables: 0